The New England Journal of Medicine June 21, 2018

 Multicenter, Spain

-Population Adults 55 to 80 years of age, free of cardiovascular disease at baseline, with either type 2 diabetes or at least three major cardiovascular risk factors.
+Population Men aged 55 to 80 years and women aged 60 to 80 years with no cardiovascular disease at enrollment, who had either type 2 diabetes mellitus or at least three major cardiovascular risk factors (smoking, hypertension, elevated LDL, low HDL, overweight/obesity, or family history of premature CHD).

-Comparator A control diet consisting of advice to reduce dietary fat intake.
+Comparator A control diet emphasizing advice to reduce overall dietary fat (both animal and plant-based fats), supported by educational sessions.

-Outcome A composite of major cardiovascular events, defined as myocardial infarction, stroke, or cardiovascular death.
+Outcome A composite of major cardiovascular events, defined as myocardial infarction, stroke, or death from cardiovascular causes.

 Study Limitations